-Table 33-8 lists some of the files that are installed.
+The following table lists some of the files that are installed.
 For more information see the RuntimeEdition.html file in the installed SQL Anywhere directory.
 It contains a list of all the SQL Anywhere files that can be freely deployed with PowerBuilder applications to end users' computers.

-Table 33-8: SQL Anywhere files
+Table 33.8: SQL Anywhere files